Description: image004

 Former Undergraduate and Graduate Advisees

-· Jong-Geun Kim (PhD 2010) is now a post-doc at Seoul National University.
+o Jong-Geun Kim (PhD 2010) is a post-doc at Seoul National University.

 Extracurricular Stuff

-· ASU Ultimate Frisbee Club (I'm the faculty advisor of the Men’s and Women’s teams).
+ASU Ultimate Frisbee Clubs (I'm the faculty advisor of the Men’s team, and ASU also has a Women’s club.

-· My brother Adam Kuby is an artist specializing in public and environmental art in Portland, Oregon, and recently developed the Portland Accupuncture Project, and is the main artist on the City of Phoenix’s Tres Rios project.
+o My brother Adam Kuby is an artist specializing in public and environmental art in Portland, Oregon, and recently developed the Portland Acupuncture Project, and is the main artist on the City of Phoenix’s Tres Rios project.